Skip to main content

 Scoping and mutability of statement variables

 Python programmers understand that local variables are implicitly declared and scoped at the function level.
-As the programming manual explains, this feature is supported in Mojo only inside def functions.
+As the Mojo Manual explains, this is supported in Mojo for implicitly-declared variables.
 However, there are some nuances to Python's implicit declaration rules that Mojo does not match 1-to-1.

 For example, the scope of for loop iteration variables and caught exceptions in except statements is limited to the next indentation block, for both def and fn functions.
 Python programmers will expect the following program to print "2":